 Taking the MCAT – MCAT Exam Fees

 Before you even start writing your medical school personal statement, you’ll need to take the MCAT.
 There are a few fees associated with the MCAT, although most people will only have to worry about the registration fee.
 The MCAT costs at a minimum, $325.
 This does not include students who choose to register within eight days before the actual test day.
 The cost for students who register for the MCAT late is $375.
 If you’re taking the MCAT outside of the U.S. or Canada, you’re required to pay an International Registration fee of $115 on top of the normal MCAT registration fee.
 You’ll also have to pay fees if you decide to reschedule your MCAT or change your test center—Note: as a result of the COVID-19 pandemic, AAMC has temporarily removed all test date/center change fees until further notice.
 MCAT exam fees can increase yearly, so it’s important to double-check them when AAMC releases MCAT dates.

 If you are unable to pay the MCAT exam fees, you might qualify for the AAMC Fee Assistance Program (FAP).
 Test takers that qualify for the FAP can register for the MCAT at a reduced fee of $130, in addition to reduced application fees when you start applying to schools and other benefits.

 You’ll also need to consider the cost of MCAT prep.
 This will look different for every student.
 Some might borrow materials from friends and purchase practice MCAT exams to prep on their own, while others will need an MCAT prep course or private MCAT tutor.
-If you qualified for the FAP, you’re in luck—Blueprint MCAT offers scholarships on the Blueprint MCAT online course for FAP recipients!
+If you qualified for the FAP, you’re in luck—Blueprint MCAT offers scholarships on the Blueprint MCAT Self-Paced Course for FAP recipients!

 Medical School Application Fees